It’s Never Too Early (or Too Late) to Budget for Christmas

 4. Determine where that money will come from.

 Unfortunately, those aren’t money trees they sell in the parking lot of Lowe’s at the holidays.
-You’ll have to find the extra cash elsewhere.
+You’ll have to find the extra cash, outside of your regular household budget, to pay for Christmas spending.

 Consider these ways to free up extra funds for the holidays:

 • Get a side job.
 A side hustle over the next couple months could generate a fair amount of cash.
 Get creative and think outside the box.
+There are so many remote online jobs to be had!
 What service can you provide that others would pay for?
 This list can give you some good ideas.

 • Find areas where you can cut costs.
 Chances are you do things that aren’t essential at the holidays.
 You may like them, but they may not be absolutely necessary.
-For instance, you don’t have to send Christmas cards every year. {gasp} I stopped doing that about three years ago (say 2007?) and no one complained.
-I save precious time as well as about $100 every year by not sending them.
+Maybe you are a stickler for sending Christmas cards, but don’t mind skipping the lights this year.

 • Remember the WHY.
 Jesus doesn’t measure you by the decorations on your tree or the feast on your table.
 So why should you?